DarkTalisman20/Medicamen/README.md

 ## Setting up and Testing

 1) Downloading the code -
+    On your terminal type the following command -

     ```
         git clone https://github.com/DarkTalisman20/Medicamen.git
     ```

-2) Downloading the requirements -
+3) Downloading the requirements -

     ```
         cd Medicamen/